 Though most of the Entities had procurement units which were generally functional, the procurement officers mostly had academic qualifications in Procurement and Supply Chain but lacked the appropriate professional qualifications.
 There was evidence that some Entities had capacity development programmes for the procurement staff and training programmes for internal auditors to improve their knowledge base in procurement.
-These programmes included the training workshops organised by the PPA.
+These programmes included the Training Workshops organised by PPA.

-Handling of complaints and appeals remains a problem as evidenced by the score of 23.33% in 2022 compared to the 2021 score of 40.97%, which shows a drastic decline in performance.
-Most of the Entities ascribed their performance to the fact that there were few complaints received.
+Handling of complaints and appeals remains a problem as evidenced by the score of 54.44% in 2023.
+Though this was a vast improvement over the 2022 score of 23.33%, most of the Entities ascribed their performance to the fact that there were few complaints.
 However, they could not provide evidence of having structures in place to handle complaints.